 From the Mat-Su College library homepage, enter your search terms into the QuickSearch box:

 We can limit our search results to governments.
-Do this by clicking "More..." in the "CONTENT TYPE" section:
+Do this by finding the "Government documents" checkbox in the "Content type" section on the left:

 Now you are looking at government documents.
 Many can be viewed online.
 Others will be in libraries.